 How are things going at school?
 Do you think your student could use a boost?
-OTs at school help kids improve motor skills, handwriting legibility, sensory processing and social skills.
-If your student is experiencing any of the following that are interfering with his or her participation, success at school or confidence in the classroom… then OT intervention may be helpful.
+Occupational Therapists help kids reach their developmental milestones, improve motor skills, handwriting legibility, sensory processing and social skills.
+If your student is experiencing any of the following that are interfering with his or her participation, success at school or confidence in the classroom… then occupational therapy intervention may be helpful.

 The primary goal of OT is to find ways to help kids be more successful whether it be skill practice or providing accommodations or modifications to set them up for success.

 Many parents worry about their child being “labeled”, however this is not the point of an OT evaluation.
 Everybody has strengths and weaknesses and something they need to work on.
 It’s better to address it now before the problems become worse or affect your child’s self-esteem.

 If you think there’s a problem, my advice to you is…When in doubt, check it out.
 Equip your child with the the tools they need now to feel competent and confident at school.